brandedux/gpt3-ai-content/README.md

-# GPT-3 AI CONTENT
+# GPT-3 AI COVER LETTER
 ### Welcome 👋
-This is the basic content writer using AI & GPT3.
+This is the basic cover letter writer using AI & GPT3.